CovertRob/web_scraper/README.md

 ## What future plans do you have?
 - Configure for custom search parameters to be specified to the program via stdin
 - Configure for custom max/min scrape parameters for number of links to be scraped
--
+- Implement data cleaning function to format the scraped HTML pages
+- Output formatted data into a JSON file to be ported into Pytorch project for analysis
 - Connect job aggregator public API endpoints
-- Implement data cleaning function to format the scraped HTML pages
 - Implement various browsing signature techniques: cookie handling, proxy rotation